ManimCommunity/manim/docs/source/guides/deep_dive.rst

 .. warning::

-    :class:`.Manager` is an incremental coordination boundary.
-At this stage the scene captures the immutable session specification before renderer initialization, while the renderer still owns its camera, clock, play count, skip state, and file writer.
-The manager exposes the session and forwarding views of renderer state.
-The scene and renderer therefore still have substantial interplay that later refactors aim to remove.
+    The manager coordinates the scene lifecycle, while the renderer still owns its camera, clock, play count, skip state, and file writer.
+The manager currently exposes these through forwarding properties.

 The rest of this article is concerned with the last line in our toy example script::